ZhifeiDing/zhifeiding.github.io/_posts/2023-9-30-History-Of-POWER-What-Makes-POWER-so-Powerful.md

 * In the dormant state, the operating system boots up in SMT mode but instructs the hardware to put the thread into the dormant state when there is no work for that thread.
 To make a dormant thread active, either the active thread executes a special instruction, or an external or decrementer interrupt targets the dormant thread.
 * When a thread is in the null state, the operating system is unaware of the thread’s existence.
 ## 7.3 POWER5 Memory System
-POWER5 uses a synchronous memory interface (SMI) to DDR-I or DDR-II SDRAM.
+Access between memory and the on-chip memory controllers is via two unidirectional buses operating at twice the dual in-line memory module (DIMM) frequency.
+The data memory read bus is 16 bytes wide, while the write memory bus is 8 bytes wide.POWER5 uses a synchronous memory interface (SMI) to DDR-I or DDR-II SDRAM.
 In the two-SMI mode, each SMI chip is configured for an 8-byte read and 2-byte write interface on the controller side, and two independent 8-byte ports to the DIMMs.
 In the four-SMI mode, each SMI chip is configured for a 4-byte read and a 2-byte write interface on the controller side and two independent 8-byte ports to the DIMMs.
 The SMI chips contain buffers to match the differences in interface widths between the controller side and the DIMMs.
 A logical view of the memory subsystem is shown in Figure.
 The interface between the POWER5 chip and the SMI chips is made up of three buses.
 All of these buses operate at twice the DIMM speed.
 The three buses are the address/command bus, the unidirectional write data bus, and the unidirectional read data bus.
 The write data bus is 8 bytes wide, with each of up to four SMI chips receiving 2 bytes point to point.
 In configurations with two SMI chips per POWER5 chip, four of the 8-byte write data bus pins are left unconnected.
 The read data bus consists of 16 bytes.
 When four SMI chips are used, each SMI drives four of the 16-byte read data bus inputs.
 In configurations with two SMI chips per POWER5 chip, each SMI chip drives eight of the 16-byte read data bus inputs.
 ![Pasted image 20230914090521.png](/assets/images/power/Pasted image 20230914090521.png)